Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 What does “never show them your knuckles” mean in pickleball?

-It’s a simple wrist and paddle orientation rule at the kitchen line: knuckles down, paddle face slightly up, so your soft shots clear the net low and drop instead of popping up into your opponent’s strike zone.
+It’s a simple wrist-and-paddle orientation rule at the kitchen line: keep your top knuckles angled slightly toward the court and your paddle face quietly stable, so your soft shots clear the net low and drop instead of popping up into your opponent’s strike zone.

 Picture this: you’re in a long cross-court dink rally.
 Your opponent keeps firing balls at your feet, hoping you’ll panic and lift one.
 Instead, you stay balanced, wrist calm, knuckles quietly pointed toward the court.
 Your paddle face stays honest, each ball skimming the net and dying at their toes.
 They’re the one who finally blinks and pops one high; you’re the one who finishes the point.